helensz98/Interactive-Lab-Hub/Lab 1/README.md

 To stage the interaction with your interactive device, think about:

-_Setting: The user will be using the device when crossing the road that does not have traffic light.
+Setting: The user will be using the device when crossing the road that does not have traffic lights.
 It takes place at night.

-_Players: Main player will be the user who is carrying the band with the intelligent light.
+Players: Main player will be the user who is carrying a band with the intelligent light.
 Other factors include cars/bycicles on the road.

-_Activity: User tries to cross the traffic-light-less road while cars/bycicles are passing by.
+Activity: User tries to cross the traffic-light-less road while cars/bycicles are passing by.

-_Goals:_ User: go cross the stree.
+Goals: User: go cross the stree.
 Cars: on.

 Sketch a storyboard of the interactions you are planning.
 It does not need to be perfect, but must get across the behavior of the interactive device and the other characters in the scene.
 **Include a picture of your storyboard here**